As you work through the design process on a new website, you might feel like your ideas go against the “norm.”

 In fact, contrasting website footers have become a web design standard.
 It’s an obvious sign that someone has reached the end of the page.

-9. Mobile-friendly and responsive
+9. Mobile-Friendliness and Responsiveness

 You might have heard the term “responsive web design” crop up when building a new website.
 This simply means that your design works on several devices, and design elements automatically resize to fit the screen.